Congress, pointing fingers, fails to resolve shutdown stalemate

 "Like the president, like the House, and like a bipartisan majority of senators, the American people want long-term solutions on immigration policy.
 On government spending.
 On all the major issues we've been discussing for months — and will continue to discuss," McConnell said.

-Trump has been on the phone throughout the day with aides.
-Some Democrats are starting to quietly wonder where this goes.
+While Trump was on the phone with aides throughout Saturday, some Democrats are starting to quietly wonder where this goes.

 "I’m concerned that we don't have an exit strategy," one Democratic aide for a liberal senator told NBC News.
 "I think that it seems naive to think that Republicans will do the right thing here and compromise."